syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timeline/events.md

 This section describes the Timeline events that will be triggered when an appropriate actions are performed.
 The following events are available in the Timeline control.

 ## created

-The `created` event is triggered when the Timeline control is created and fully initialized.
+The Timeline control triggers the `created` event when the control rendering is completed.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/Timeline/item-configuration/separator/tagHelper %}
+{% include code-snippet/timeline/events/beforeItemRender/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="Separator.cs" %}
-{% include code-snippet/Timeline/item-configuration/separator/separator.cs %}
+{% include code-snippet/timeline/events/beforeItemRender/beforeItemRender.cs %}
 {% endhighlight %}
 {% endtabs %}